-Don't just take the minimum amount of credits to achieve full-time student status (usually 12).
-However, loading up on more than you can handle in your first year — say 18 credits -- isn't the best idea.
+Taking the minimum amount of credits to achieve full-time student status (usually 12) may not be right for you, however, loading up on more than you can handle in your first year — say 18 credits — may not be the best idea either.
 The sweet spot for staying on track without feeling overwhelmed is typically 15 credits, or five courses per semester.
 The rule of thumb is that for every hour you're in class, you can expect to work/study for about two hours on your own.
 With 15 credit hours, that means you'll be working on your academics for at least 45 hours per week.
-Work with your adviser who can help you create a graduation road map that fits your goals and work habits.

 Think beyond the classroom.